jefflund/website/content/about.md

 were able to demonstrate bid optimization improvements using these topic-based conversion rate predictions.

 Outside of academia I am interested in roguelike development.
-I've not finished any fun games, as the genre offers a lot of room for tinkerers to get their hands dirty playing around with interesting algorithms.
-I've written a few (non-referred articles) on such algorithms and in my spare time like to work on my vaporware roguelike project.
+I've a release a few small roguelikes.
+The genre offers a lot of room for tinkerers to get their hands dirty playing around with interesting algorithms, so my main project is mostly a vaporware project where I get to play around a lot.
+I've also written a few (non-refereed articles) on such algorithms and in my spare time.

-I am also fairly passionate about certain development tools (e.g., Vim, Go, tmux) and will use my personal website to evangelize and share insights into how I use these tools.